pammacdotnet/TypstPaper/paper.typ

 #let Gantyy = package-link("Gantyy")
 #let Timeliney = package-link("Timeliney")

-If you are going with a Typst implementation for solving a particular problem, to provide the result of the implementation and list its source code, the #eval built-in function can help with writing the code only once.
+If the writer is going with a Typst implementation for solving a particular problem, to provide the result of the implementation and list its source code, the #eval built-in function can help with writing the code only once.
 Additionally, packages such as "#self-example" and "#idwtet" can be used as an abstraction.

 Reproducibility can be important, therefore saving a full source code, or an image, without necessarily including them visually in a document is desired.
 For this, Typst has a #pdf-embed function, than can embed an arbitrary sequence of bytes as files inside a PDF document, that can be later extracted if necessary.
 #let gantt_yaml = yaml("gantt.yaml")